List of Contents

-• By application, the neonatal hypothermia segment is projected to lead the market.
+• By application, the neonatal hypothermia & low birth weight segment is expected to capture the biggest revenue share of 55.74% in 2024.

 The infant incubators market is growing due to rising concerns about newborn health, an increase in the occurrence of chronic infections and a number of infants dying suddenly and unexpectedly in hospitals.
 According to the World Health Organization (WHO), an estimated 15 million premature babies are born yearly, more than one in every ten babies.
 Each year, approximately 1 million children die from preterm birth complications.